mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

    mkdir mypypipackage && cd mypypipackage
    ```

-1. Create two files in this directory:
+1. Create the required files in this directory:

    ```shell
    touch __init__.py
    touch greet.py
    ```

-1. Open the `greet.py` file and add:
+1. Open the `greet.py` file, and then add:

    ```python
    def SayHello():